chiffa/BioFlow/dev_log.rst

  - TODO: rebuild and upload the project to the PyPI

- - TODO: [FEATURE]: Bayesian re-weighting
-    A possible implementation of this feature is to provide a mechanism that would sample the flow through the network based on provided pairs/groups and correct the resistances to make sure the generated flow is non significant (aka set things to 1 by dividing by the information flow).

-    - TODO: sample a large set of nodes, non-normalized
-    - TODO: calculate the resulting flows

  - TODO: [FEATURE]: Factor out the structural analysis of the network properties to a module
     - TODO: basically eigenvalues + eigenvector for the largest one
     - TODO: tools used with Mehdi for the analysis of the network